aws-samples/serverless-test-samples/typescript-test-samples/lambda-handler-dynamodb/README.md

 lambda-handler-dynamodb$ cdk deploy
 ```

 The [integration tests](test/integration/integ-handler.test.ts) need to be provided a single environment variable: `DatabaseTable`, which is the name of the DynamoDB table providing persistence.
+It is available as `DynamoDbTableName` in the CloudFormation outputs shown after the `cdk deploy` step.

 Set up the environment variable, replacing the `<PLACEHOLDERS>` with your values: